secretstartups/handbook/content/job-families/marketing/contributor-success/fullstack-engineer.md

 - Implement contributor efficiency tooling improvements.
 - Nominate impactful community contributors and contribution for recognition.
 - Be a permanent member of GitLab MR Coaches.
-- Be proficient at one MR Coach speciality (Development, Test, Documentation and etc).
+- Be proficient at one MR Coach specialty (Development, Test, Documentation and etc).
 - Participate in Contributor Success team stand-up and agile processes.
 - Listen to community contributors' feedback and capture them as issues in the backlog.
 - Participate in GitLab's overall Contributor Success events and processes.